 Mon-Fri 2:30pm – 7pm

 Wed 1:30pm – 7pm

-Beginning Monday, August 3rd all six Clubhouses will open their doors Monday – Friday for youth ages 7-17 to serve families during this crisis.
+Through the month of October, all six Clubhouses are open Monday – Friday for youth ages 7-17 to serve families during this crisis.

 Every Club is staffed with amazing Youth Development Professionals who are ready to support your children with virtually learning linked to their schools.